Information About OSPF

 OSPF Nonstop Forwarding

-The switch or switch stack supports two levels of nonstop forwarding (NSF):
+The Device or switch stack supports two levels of nonstop forwarding (NSF):

 OSPF NSF Awareness

-When the neighboring router is NSF-capable, the Layer 3 device continues to forward packets from the neighboring router during the interval between the primary Route Processor (RP) in a router crashing and the backup RP taking over, or while the primary RP is manually reloaded for a non-disruptive software upgrade.
+The Network Advantage license supports OSPF NSF Awareness for IPv4.
+When the neighboring router is NSF-capable, the Layer 3 Device continues to forward packets from the neighboring router during the interval between the primary Route Processor (RP) in a router crashing and the backup RP taking over, or while the primary RP is manually reloaded for a non-disruptive software upgrade.

 This feature cannot be disabled.